labs14-investment-risk-analysis/Data-Science/data/README.md

 ### Environment Variables and Secrets

 The API keys should be contained in a `.env` file located in the same directory as `fin_data`.
-The directory should also contain a .gitignore.
+The repository should also contain a .gitignore.
 These environment variables are then referenced using the `python decouple` module.
-To install the modele, run the following command in a your terminal.
+To install the module, run the following command in a your terminal.

     pip install python-decouple